crazy-max/diun/docs/faq.md

 ```

 Or you can tweak the [`schedule` setting](config/watch.md#schedule) with something like `0 */6 * * *` (every 6 hours).

+!!! warning
+    Also be careful with the `watch_repo` setting as it will fetch manifest for **ALL** tags available for the image.

 ## Profiling